DisCoTec/discotec.github.io/2021/focodile.md

 As new and emerging markets, crypto(-currency/-token) markets are susceptible to manipulation and illiquidity.
 The theory of market economics offers market makers that bare the promise of bootstrapping/stabilizing such markets and boosting their liquidity.
 In order, however, to achieve these goals, the market maker operator (typically an exchange) is assumed trusted against manipulations.
-Common attempts to remove/weaken this trust assumption require several on-chain rounds per trade or use expensive MPC machinery, and/or are susceptible to manipulative market-maker operators that perform informed front-running attacks-i.e., manipulate the sequence of trades using future trade information.
+Common attempts to remove/weaken this trust assumption require several on-chain rounds per trade or use expensive MPC machinery, and/or are susceptible to manipulative market-maker operators that perform informed front-running attacks i.e., manipulate the sequence of trades using future trade information.
 In the talk we propose a market-maker-based exchange that is resilient against a wide class of front-running (in particular, reordering attacks).
 When instantiated with a monopolistic profit-seeking market maker our system yields a market where the trading price of crypto-tokens converges to a bid-ask spread centered around their true valuation.
 Importantly, after an initial setup of appropriate smart contracts, the trades are done in an off-chain fashion and smart contracts are invoked asynchronously to the trades.